ocaml/ocamlbuild/manual/manual.md

 # A short introduction to OCamlbuild <a id="intro"></a>

+## What is OCamlbuild for? <a id="intro-purpose"></a>

 OCamlbuild's job is to determine the sequence of calls to the compiler, with the right set of command-line flags, needed to build your OCaml project.

+Its strength, compared to most other build systems suitable for OCaml projects, is that it is extremely convenient to use for simple
+projects: if you have a small OCaml project (program or library), chances are you can directly invoke ocamlbuild to automatically discover the various source files and dependencies, and build executables, library archives or documentations with one-line commands -- in simple cases you don't need to write a configuration file at all.

+A few examples of quick ocamlbuild commands:

+    ocamlbuild foo.byte
+    # builds a bytecode executable out of foo.ml and its local dependencies

+    ocamlbuild foo.native
+    # builds a native executable

+    ocamlbuild lib.cma
+    # builds a library archive from the modules listed (capitalized) in lib.mllist

+    ocamlbuild lib.docdir/index.html
+    # builds OCamldoc documentation from the modules listed in lib.odocl

+    ocamlbuild -use-ocamlfind -pkgs lwt,react,yojson,sedlex.ppx -tag debug foo.native
+    # enable a few ocamlfind packages and compile in debug mode

+If repeating `-pkgs lwt,react,yojson,sedlex.ppx -tag debug` becomes bothersome, you can create a `_tags` file in the project directory with the content:

+    true: package(lwt), package(react), package(sedlex), package(yojson), debug

+and then just use

+     ocamlbuild -use-ocamlfind foo.native

-It was designed to take into account specifics of the OCaml language that make writing good Makefiles difficult, such as the dreaded "units Foo and Bar make inconsistent assumptions about Baz" error.
+OCamlbuild was designed as a generic build system (it is in fact not OCaml-specific), but also to be expressive enough to cover the specifics of the OCaml language that make writing good Makefiles difficult, such as the dreaded "units Foo and Bar make inconsistent assumptions about Baz" error.

 ## Core concepts <a id="intro-core-concepts"></a>